 The school is in a multicultural area where many families have some socioeconomic disadvantage.
 The children say: “we do lots of discovering!”
 Teachers say: “students’ willingness to try something challenging is now so much better than before.”
 The parents say: “my son was proud … really happy.”

-FORM developed Creative Schools for Western Australia in partnership with Culture & Creativity in Education, a global organisation dedicated to transforming the learning experience of children to prepare them for the opportunities and careers of the twenty-first century.
+FORM developed Creative Schools for Western Australia in partnership with Creativity Culture & Education, a global organisation dedicated to transforming the learning experience of children to prepare them for the opportunities and careers of the twenty-first century.